Desmos tips for the SAT

 Stuck?
 Try graphing the function.

-Any time a student doesn’t know what to do with a function, it’s a good idea to graph it on Desmos.
-Just as with strategies like using the answers and generating examples, graphing functions let students see the function’s visual image, which can make all the difference.
+Any time a student doesn’t know what to do with a function, try graphing it on Desmos.
+As with strategies like using the answers and generating examples, graphing functions let students see the function’s visual image, which can make all the difference.

 Once a function is graphed on Desmos, the calculator will put gray points on any mins, maxes, x-intercepts, and y-intercepts.
 When students hover over these points, they can see the exact coordinates, and when they click on them, the coordinates will be saved on the screen.